A beginner’s guide to gaskets

 Posted on 24/01/2017 Category: Rubber gaskets

 Rubber gaskets are innovative mechanical seals that ensure the prevention of leaks between two surfaces.
-This blog will guide you through the basics of gaskets and highlight both how they work and why they are used.
+This blog will guide you through the basics of what is a rubber gasket and highlight both how they work and why they are used.

 What is a gasket?

-An EPDM gasket seal fills a space between two substrate sections to avoid leaks.
-It is usually a shaped sheet o-ring that will cap the intersection between two surfaces.
+An EPDM gasket seal fills a space between two substrate sections to avoid liquid or gas leaks, capping the intersection between two surfaces.
 This flexible component can be used for a range of purposes, due to its versatility.
-These include; anti-vibration, supporting mounts, noise reduction and, its most common use, sealing.

 What materials can be used to make gaskets?